 Apply the polish to a small section of the cabinet’s outside.
 To ensure that the whole surface of the cabinets is evenly polished, work in four or five-inch pieces.
 In a gentle circular motion, rub the polish.

 Do not throw out your wood cabinets if they are too beat up, chipped, stained, or damaged to look beautiful.
-Instead, try wardrobe refacing or cabinet refinishing, House Cleaning authorities in Los Angeles suggest.
+Instead, try wardrobe refacing or cabinet refinishing and kitchen cabinets, House Cleaning authorities in Los Angeles suggest.